 Why is this important?

-Here's why this is so great.
-The Narrator providing these audio descriptions is worth noticing for a few reasons:
+Here's why this is great.
+The Narrator providing audio descriptions is worth noticing for a few reasons:

 - Sighted children are able to make the connection with what they see on the screen.
 Kids will learn name association for objects, actions, and social situations much quicker.